GuillermoHazebrouck/gnav-web/README.md

 There is also a native version of the software that you can find [here](https://github.com/GuillermoHazebrouck/gnav).
 The applications are quite similar, although there will be more and more discrepancies as this project evolves.

 ## Operation
 G-NAV provides navigation functions, real time traffic and meteo data, sector awareness alerts and more.
+Take a look at the _Wiki pages_ to find more information.

 To operate G-NAV, please read the user's manual located in the `docs` folder.
 This document covers the user functions and the web system administration.
 Be aware that the project is still under development and some functions are not covered in details.